AxonFramework/AxonFramework/README.md

 </p>

 Furthermore, below are several other helpful resources:
-* [Read the tutorial](https://docs.axoniq.io/bikerental-demo/main/) on building a Bike Rental application from scratch.
-* [Watch our in-depth video training courses](https://academy.axoniq.io/)s in the AxonIQ Academy
+* 👨‍💻 [Go to the AxonIQ Console](https://console.axoniq.io/) to try it out for yourself with a FREE account
+* 📖 [Read the Getting Started Guide](https://docs.axoniq.io/bikerental-demo/main/) to learn how to connect the AxonIQ Console to your application
-* [Ask questions](https://discuss.axoniq.io/) in our help forum, Discuss.
+* 🙋 [Ask questions](https://discuss.axoniq.io/) in our help forum, Discuss
-* [See additional code samples](https://github.com/AxonIQ/code-samples) in our code samples repository